Legacy Land Conservation Commission

 Now is the time to apply with the Governor’s office to serve on the Legacy Land Conservation Commission.

-Please visit the State Boards and Commissions website at http://boards.hawaii.gov, or call the Legacy Land Conservation Program office for more information, 808.586.0921.
+Please visit the State Boards and Commissions website at http://boards.hawaii.gov, or call the Legacy Land Conservation Program office for more information at 808.586.0921.

 *See Section 173A-2.4, Hawaii Revised Statutes

-- State Information Practices guidance on Sunshine Law (“Open Meetings Law”)
+- State Office of Information Practices guidance on Sunshine Law (“Open Meetings Law”)

-- Some Hawai‘i laws governing the operation of the Legacy Land Conservation Commission:
+- Governing authorities for the Legacy Land Conservation Commission: